anil215/docker-learn/README.md

 # docker-learn
 Short repo to explore devops

-## Brief description of the folders
+## Brief description of the projects

 ## sample-start
 Building an image from Dockerfile.
 Main motive was to get accustomed to using docker commands.